bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 Future implementations of stream handling infrastructure may choose to embrace the TAMS content model more fully, adding identity and timing information that could be captured into the store, providing consistency between the streamed and stored domains.

 Each media element is given a `Flow ID`, which is used to reference the content via the API.
-The media segments are indexed by time.
+The media Segments are indexed by time.
-Once the media is in the store, it is never modified directly, and its `Flow ID` and relationship to the timeline never changes, ensuring that when you request a particular `Flow ID` and timerange via the API, you always get the same media segments back.
+Once the media is in the store, it is never modified directly, and its `Flow ID` and relationship to the timeline never changes, ensuring that when you request a particular `Flow ID` and timerange via the API, you always get the same media Segments back.

 `Sources` provide another layer of identity that groups together editorially-equivalent `Flows`, making it easy to find different representations of the same content.
 For example, consider two `Flows`, comprising an H264 bitstream and a JPEG2000 bitstream respectively, representing the same sequence of pictures.